RAMoEA-QA: Hierarchical Specialization for Robust Respiratory Audio Question Answering: Results

 \section{Results}

-We first compare RAMoEA-QA against baselines on in-distribution RA-QA performance across question formats and task families.
-We then study in-domain routing behaviour, including routing distributions, uncertainty-based abstention via routing entropy, and routing-collapse ablations, and analyze how the model behaves across different question types.
-Finally, we evaluate robustness and generalization under controlled modality, dataset, and task shifts.
-Unless otherwise stated, metrics are macro-averaged across datasets within each question format and averaged over multiple training runs; per-dataset and further results are deferred to the \appendixref{apd:results}.
+We first compare RAMoEA-QA against general audio-language models and monolithic baselines on in-distribution RA QA performance across question formats and task families.
+We then analyze routing behaviour and, finally, we study robustness under controlled modality, dataset, and task shifts, and report additional ablations and scaling experiments on the number of experts and adapters.
+Appendix~\ref{apd:qualitative_examples} reports a qualitative example of one discriminative and one regression task.